Skip to main content

 Install SlackHive

-The slackhive CLI handles everything - checks your environment, clones the repo, walks you through configuration, and starts the services.
+The slackhive CLI checks your environment, clones the repo, walks you through configuration, and starts the services.

 1